 Our Corporate Governance Culture

-The Manager aspires to the highest standards of corporate governance.
-The Manager is committed to ongoing improvement in corporate governance.
-It has developed and, on an ongoing basis, maintains sound and transparent policies and practices to meet the specific business needs of CCT and to provide a firm foundation for a trusted and respected business enterprise.
-The Manager remains focused on complying with the substance and spirit of the principles of the Code of Corporate Governance 2012 (the Code) while achieving operational excellence and delivering CCT's long-term strategic objectives.
+The Manager embraces the tenets of good corporate governance, including accountability, transparency and sustainability.
+It is committed to enhancing long-term unitholder value and has appropriate people, processes and structure to direct and manage the business and affairs of the Manager.
+The policies and practices it has developed to meet the specific business needs of CCT provide a firm foundation for a trusted and respected business enterprise.
+The Manager remains focused on complying with the substance and spirit of the principles of the Code of Corporate Governance 2012 (Code) while achieving operational excellence and delivering CCT's long-term strategic objectives.
 The Board of Directors (Board) is responsible for the Manager's corporate governance standards and policies, underscoring their importance to the Manager.

 The Manager has received accolades from the investment community for excellence in corporate governance.
-More details can be found in the Investor Relations section on page 48 of this Annual Report.
+More details can be found in the Investor Relations and Communications section on pages 59 to 60 of this Annual Report.

 (A) Board Matters